xinshuzou/xinshuzou92.github.io/_pages/about.md

 # 💻 Others

-- *2018-current*, Invited as a reviewer or co-reviewer of the journal such as Chemical Engineering Jouranl, Science Advance, Nature Communication, Nature Review Materials,Colloid and
+- *2018-current*, Invited as a reviewer or co-reviewer of the journal such as Chemical Engineering Jouranl, Science Advance, Nature Communication, Nature Review Materials,Colloid and Surfaces A, ACS AMI, Langmuir, Polymer.
-Surfaces A, ACS AMI, Langmuir, Polymer, Journal of Bionic Engineering, The Second International Conference on Materials Chemistry and Environmental Protection.
-- *2015-2018*, As a secretary of the Youth League Committee; As a monitor of our joint laboratory.
+- *2015-2018*,    As a secretary of the student union; As a monitor of our joint laboratory.
 - *2016.Oct*,     As one of the staffs of the 4th International Symposium on Laser Interaction with Matter.
 - *2013.Oct*,     As a group leader in the “Fly Your Idea” competition of Airbus company.
-- *2011-2015*, As a class cadre of college class; As a leader of the Student Union
+- *2011-2015*,    As a member of student union;